Vyral/robert-mack-recruiting/_posts/2019-07-12-what-can-you-do-to-build-your-database.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image: /uploads/7-11---robert-mack---youtube.jpg
-youtube_code: 383UeNKMnGw
+youtube_code: ThXheUh-K5Y
 ---

 {% include youtube.html %}

-As an agent, your database is vitally important in terms of your continued success in your career.&nbsp;
+As an agent, your database is vitally important to the continued success of your career.&nbsp;

 For a frame of reference: **6****0% of the homes we sell on a yearly basis come from our database.** Our database includes our friends and family, past coworkers, other professionals in the industry, vendors, past clients, other agents in other areas, etc. I’m constantly looking for ways to grow my database by talking to new people every single day.&nbsp;